Bringing the NextGen Cup to Life

-One: Collective Brand Investment
+One: Collective brand investment

 From material choice, to cup design, to barista and customer experience, to integration with waste recovery streams (and much, much more), each component must be carefully designed, tested, and prototyped prior to piloting to ensure the solution can perform to the necessary quality and standards.

 The NextGen Consortium was intentionally designed to be collaborative, both across the NextGen Consortium brands, and with the solutions themselves.
 The strategy behind this was two-fold:

-Two: Controlled Prototyping Experiences
+Two: Controlled prototyping experiences

 In June 2019, the NextGen Circular Business Accelerator teams conducted live in-context prototyping at three different Google campus cafes in the South San Francisco Bay Area.
-The goals of which were to:

 Cup teams had the opportunity to learn from a highly engaged group of users, and leverage Google’s network of micro-kitchens to explore multiple iterations of their solutions at the same time.
 Maintaining control across key variables provided teams with the opportunity to develop a prototyping plan that focused on the needs unique to their specific cup solution.
 For instance:

-Three: A Niche and Specialized Accelerator
+Three: A niche and specialized accelerator

 Cup design is incredibly technical.
 From the integrity and safety of the cup itself, to the ability for baristas and users to handle them with ease, to becoming truly waste-free, constant attention to each and every one of these details (plus many more) required the development of a set of specialized metrics and tracking specific to this ecosystem.